 3. Allocate time for UX debt clear ups and hire skilled front enders

-In my experience, since the lines between front end and back end development become more increasingly blurred, hard core programmers sometimes care less about finessing the visuals on the front end than a traditional front end developer might.
-If you have the budget, it might be worth hiring traditional front end engineers to address UX deficits since they are more likely to have an eye for the smallest design details than perhaps a traditional programmer might.
+In my experience, since the lines between front end and back end development have become more increasingly blurred, hard core programmers sometimes care less about finessing the visuals on the front end than a traditional front end developer might.
+If you have the budget, it might be worth hiring specialist front end engineers to address UX deficits since they are more likely to have an eye for the smallest design details than perhaps a traditional programmer might.